 If you're considering any credit card, it's imperative you take a close look at the fees.
-Even if you have a plan to pay off your balance at the end of each month, it's likely you'll still have to budget for the hundreds of dollars you'll spend just to use your credit card.
+Even if you have a plan to pay off your balance at the end of each month, it's likely you will still have to budget for the hundreds of dollars you will spend just to use your credit card.

 "At a slightly-above-average spend level of $24,000, you're not much more than breaking even on many rewards programs once you take into account the annual fee," says financial research firm Canstar.
 "If you're spending less than that, you may be going backwards."2

 Canstar's Justine Davies explains that rewards credit cards have an average interest rate of just over 19 per cent, therefore if you are running a constant credit card balance, what you pay in terms of interest can possibly outweigh any potential value.3